 Reserve Bank of India repo rate

-The repo rate is the rate at which the Reserve Bank of India lends to commercial banks in exchange for securities.
-It plays a vital role in the monetary policy framework, impacting loan rates, investment, and overall economic activity.
+The repo rate is the interest rate at which the Reserve Bank of India (RBI) lends money to commercial banks against government securities.
+This rate plays a crucial role in the economy, influencing lending rates, investment, and overall economic activity by controlling inflation and liquidity.
+The current repo rate (as of February 2024) is 6.50%.

 Current repo rate (as of 8th February 2024) |